Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/docs/LANGUAGE_TRANSLATION.md

 ### Special links

-If you want to link to a specific language (like if you're sending the link to somebody you know speaks Somali) you can add `?lang=XXX` to the end of the URL.
+If you want to link to a specific language (say you're sending the link to somebody you know speaks Somali) you can add `?lang=XXX` to the end of the URL.
 Example:

 https://twin-cities-mutual-aid.org/?lang=som